Jim Thiel: Playing career

 In his first season, Thiel replaced the injured Ian Stasinowsky during the finals and helped Norwood win the 1975 premiership.
 His performances that year earned him the club's Best First-Year Player award.
 Over the next several years, Thiel established himself as a crucial and "highly skilled" part of Norwood's lineup.

 He played a pivotal role in Norwood’s second premiership in 1982, and over his career, Thiel played 156 games and kicked 71 goals for the club.

 Injury and retirement

 Thiel experienced a series of knee injuries, beginning with a severe injury in 1977 that required knee reconstruction.
 Despite his injuries, Thiel remained one of the SANFL's best centre half forwards until his early retirement in 1984 at the age of 28.
 His career was cut short by his injuries.

 Legacy

 Thiel was posthumously awarded Life Membership by the Norwood Football Club in recognition of his service to the team.

 Death

 Thiel died on 8 September 1986 at the age of 30.
-He died in a building site accident when a tunnel collapsed during plumbing work in Adelaide.
+He died in a building site accident when a trench collapsed during plumbing work in Adelaide.